movlanAA/Java-Programming-B27/Java_Cheat_Sheet.md

 ```

 ### For each loop
-    a loop used to iterate elements from a collection/data strcuture
+    a loop used to iterate elements from a collection/data structure

     we know arrays at this point